Alternative Dispute Resolution (ADR)

 Although there are various types of ADR, the most commonly used processes to resolve disputes are Mediation and Arbitration.

-- Mediation: A voluntary, informal, confidential process in which the mediator (a neutral third party) facilitates settlement negotiations.
-The mediator improves communication by and among the parties, helps parties clarify facts, identify legal issues, explore options and arrive at a mutually acceptable resolution of the dispute.
+Mediation: A voluntary, informal, confidential process in which the mediator (a neutral third party) facilitates settlement negotiations.
+Working toward improving communication by and among the parties, a mediator helps parties clarify facts, identify legal issues, explore options, and arrive at a mutually acceptable resolution of the dispute.

-- Arbitration: The arbitrator hears evidence presented by the parties, makes legal rulings, determines facts and makes an arbitration award.
-Arbitration awards may be entered as judgments in accordance with the agreement of the parties Arbitrations can be binding or non-binding, as agreed by the parties in writing.
+Arbitration: The arbitrator hears evidence presented by the parties, makes legal rulings, determines facts and makes an arbitration award.
+Dictated in accordance with the agreement of the parties in writing, Arbitration awards may be entered as judgments and can be binding or non-binding, as agreed by the parties in writing.
+(Resource: http://www.essexcountybar.org/alternative-dispute-resolution.html)